-\paragraph{Subtask/property} While cell layout is an essential component of table structure recognition, there are multiple ways in which TSR has been specified as a complete task for evaluation: \begin{enumerate} \item \textit{Cell topology recognition} considers the layout of the cells, specifically the rows and columns each cell occupies over a two-dimensional grid. \item \textit{Cell content recognition} considers the layout of cells and the text content of each cell. \item \textit{Cell location recognition} considers the layout of cells and the absolute coordinates of each cell within a document. \end{enumerate} One way to characterize these subtasks is in terms of the \emph{property} of the cell that is considered most central to the recognition task.
+Each metric typically poses the table structure recognition task more specifically as one of the following: \begin{enumerate} \item \textit{Cell topology recognition} considers the layout of the cells, specifically the rows and columns each cell occupies over a two-dimensional grid. \item \textit{Cell content recognition} considers the layout of cells and the text content of each cell. \item \textit{Cell location recognition} considers the layout of cells and the absolute coordinates of each cell within a document. \end{enumerate} One way to characterize these subtasks is in terms of the \emph{property} of the cell that is considered most central to the recognition task.
 For cell topology, this can be considered the colspan and rowspan of each cell.

-Each of these perspectives is useful.
-Cell content recognition is most aligned with the end goal of TE, but for table image input it can be dependent on the quality of optical character recognition (OCR).
+Each perspective is useful.
+Cell content recognition is most aligned with the end goal of TE, but for table image input it can depend on the quality of optical character recognition (OCR).
 Cell location recognition does not depend on OCR, but not every TSR method reports cell locations.
-Cell topology recognition is independent of OCR and is applicable to all TSR methods, but is not anchored to the actual content of the cells either by text content or location.
-Thus, accurate cell topology recognition is necessary but perhaps not sufficient for ensuring successful TSR.
+Cell topology recognition is independent of OCR and is applicable to all TSR methods, but is not anchored to the actual content of the cells by either text or location.
+Thus, accurate cell topology recognition is necessary but not sufficient for successful TSR.

-Functional analysis is the subtask of table extraction concerned with determining whether each cell is a key (header) or value (body) of the table.
-While it is usually considered a separate task from structure recognition, metrics for TSR sometimes evaluate aspects of TSR and functional analysis jointly, such as TEDS and BLEU-4.
+Functional analysis is the subtask of table extraction concerned with determining whether each cell is a key (header) or value.
+While it is usually considered separate from structure recognition, metrics sometimes evaluate aspects of TSR and functional analysis jointly, such as TEDS and BLEU-4.

-\paragraph{Data structure} A table is presented in two-dimensions, giving it a natural representation as a grid or matrix of cells.
-The objective of table structure recognition is usually considered to be inferring this matrix.
-However, for comparing predictions with ground truth, prior metrics have used alternative abstract representations for tables.
-These possibly decompose a table into sub-units other than cells and represent them in an alternate structure with relationships between elements that differ from those of a matrix.